artnoi43/gsl/README.md

 This is where gsl comes in - to standardize and store frequently used generic business logic for soy and non-soy devs alike.

-- `gslutils` - basic utilities for everyday use
+- `gsl` - basic utilities for everyday use

 - `soyutils` - utilities for soy devs